Author |

 A similar thing with the Datura's, They also self seed and when I removed the old plants I emptied out all the seed pods

 above the black container they grow in.
-That's a LOT of seeds Once some of those start sprouting I will sow the
+That's a LOT of seeds Wink Once some of those start sprouting I will sow the

 other one too; Datura tatula 'Lilac'.